realmcu/HoneyGUI/doc/en/widgets/gui_watch_gradient_spot.md

-# Watch_gradient_spot
+# Watch gradient spot

-The watch_gradient_spot widget allows you to create a pointer watchface with dynamic water drops in the center.
+The watch gradientm spot widget allows you to create a pointer watchface with dynamic water drops in the center.

 ## Usage